AdobeDocs/document-cloud-learn.en/help/sign/sign-beginner-tutorials/manage-and-track.md

 # Managing and tracking documents

-Learn how to manage and track documents in Adobe Sign.
+In this video tutorial, you'll learn how to manage and track documents that you sent out for signature in Adobe Sign.

 >[!VIDEO](https://video.tv.adobe.com/v/17341?hidetitle=true)